An Efficient Representation for Filtrations of Simplicial Complexes

 This direction has been recently pursued for the case of maintaining simplicial complexes.
-For instance, Boissonnat et al.\ [SoCG '15] considered storing the simplices that are maximal for the inclusion and Attali et al.\ [IJCGA '12] considered storing the simplices that block the expansion of the complex.
+For instance, Boissonnat et al.\ [Algorithmica '17] considered storing the simplices that are maximal with respect to inclusion and Attali et al.\ [IJCGA '12] considered storing the simplices that block the expansion of the complex.
 Nevertheless, so far there has been no data structure that compactly stores the \emph{filtration} of a simplicial complex, while also allowing the efficient implementation of basic operations on the complex.\\

-In this paper, we propose a new data structure called the Critical Simplex Diagram (CSD) which is a variant of the Simplex Array List (SAL) [SoCG '15].
-Our data structure allows to store in a compact way the filtration of a simplicial complex, and allows for the efficient implementation of a large range of basic operations.
+In this paper, we propose a new data structure called the Critical Simplex Diagram (CSD) which is a variant of the Simplex Array List (SAL) [Algorithmica '17].
+Our data structure allows one to store in a compact way the filtration of a simplicial complex, and allows for the efficient implementation of a large range of basic operations.
 Moreover, we prove that our data structure is essentially optimal with respect to the requisite storage space.
-Next, we show that the CSD representation admits the following construction algorithms. \begin{itemize} \item A new \emph{edge-deletion} algorithm for the fast construction of Flag complexes, which only depends on the number of critical simplices and the number of vertices. \item A new \emph{matrix-parsing} algorithm to quickly construct relaxed Delaunay complexes, depending only on the number of witnesses and the dimension of the complex. \end{itemize}
+Finally, we show that the CSD representation admits fast construction algorithms for Flag complexes and relaxed Delaunay complexes.